MOOCdb/MOOCdbDocs/docs/Translation software.rst

         a.
 Edit **import.openedx.qpipe/config.py**

-    .. note:: The variables not mentioned in the tutorial must simply be left untouched.

         b. **QUOTECHAR**: The quote character used in the intermediary CSV files.
 Most commonly a single quote (‘)

         c. **TIMESTAMP_FORMAT**: describes the timestamp pattern used in '***_EdxTrackEventTable.csv**' intermediary CSV file.
 See python doc to understand syntax.